aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/brchat.en.md

 ## Resource Removal

-To remove deployed resources, delete the `BedrockChatDeploymentStack` stack from the CloudFormation console.
+To remove deployed resources, delete the `BrChatDeploymentStack` stack from the CloudFormation console.